GLIMPSE – A computational framework for supporting state-level environmental and energy planning

 GLIMPSE is a decision support modeling tool being developed by EPA that will assist states with energy and environmental planning through the year 2050.
 Users of GLIMPSE can explore the impacts of energy technologies and policies on the environment.
 For example, GLIMPSE can examine measures that promote energy efficiency, estimating the resulting energy savings, analyzing how emissions and air quality would be affected, and reporting how energy-related water use would change.
 Additional technologies that could be analyzed include electric and hydrogen fuel cell vehicles, wind and solar power, and carbon capture and sequestration.

 An exciting feature is that users can specify energy, air quality, and water use goals within GLIMPSE, which then identifies cost-effective strategies for meeting those goals.
 For example, states could use GLIMPSE to develop air quality management strategies that also meet renewable electricity targets, energy security objectives, and factor in how droughts could affect power plant operations.

-GLIMPSE is built on the Global Change Assessment Model (GCAM), developed by the Pacific Northwest National Laboratory (PNNL).
-The model simulates the interactions between human systems (such as economy, energy, agriculture, land use, and buildings) and earth systems (such as water and carbon cycles).
+GLIMPSE is a graphical user interface built on the Global Change Assessment Model (GCAM), developed by the Pacific Northwest National Laboratory (PNNL).
+The GCAM model simulates the interactions between human systems (such as economy, energy, agriculture, land use, and buildings) and earth systems (such as water and carbon cycles).
 PNNL and EPA researchers are working together to improve GCAM’s ability to support environmental analyses.